 Time Estimate: 1—3 hours

-- Sometimes the software database or lookup table may not have all your materials.
-Make your best guess about what an equivalent would be, or what materials would combine to be equivalent.
-Also, you may not know which materials to choose from the LCA software database or lookup table (for example, there are several kinds of steel, which have very different impacts).
-You can try to look up these materials online, using Google searches or material databases, or you can just do multiple scenarios for best-case and worst-case alternatives.
+- You may not know which materials to choose from the LCA software database or lookup table (for example, there are several kinds of steel, which have very different impacts).
+You can try to look up these materials online, using Google searches or material databases, or you can just guess and include a large uncertainty or run multiple scenarios for best-case and worst-case alternatives.

 - When you have entered all the data, you can graph the results.